voidlizard/fixme/README.md

 FIXME: gather-all-attributes-on-fixme-load
   Indeed

-### There are many attempts of making "distributed" and "git-oriented" bugs.
+### There are many attempts of making "distributed" and "git-oriented" trackers.
 Why another one?

 They (IMO) are all failed.  git-bug is the best of them, however it's approach to make a separate reference for each issue is not viable.
 It's noisy and it's inconvenient to